Acting head, department of aviation

-Professor, professional pilot program
+Professor and program lead, professional pilot program

 Shappee also focuses on aviation safety through his work at the school, in the community and beyond.
 He is a volunteer with the Civil Air Patrol as the Kansas State Wing safety officer and holds several badges from the Soaring Society of America.
 Shappee is an aviation safety counselor for the Federal Aviation Administration for the state of Kansas and assists the National Guard's STARBASE program by conducting presentations on aerodynamics.